Apmds/Raycaster/README.md

 ### Windows
 I don't know how to compile using Visual Studio and I haven't searched for it, so these instructions apply to those that use [w64devkit](https://github.com/skeeto/w64devkit/releases).
+If you really want to use Visual Studio, you can follow the [quickstart projects](https://github.com/raylib-extras/raylib-quickstart/) instructions for it.

 **1. Clone** this repository (```git clone https://github.com/Apmds/raycaster.git```).